segmentio/action-destinations/packages/core/src/mapping-kit/README.md

 - "exists": If the given value is not undefined or null, the @if directive resolves to the "then" value.
 Otherwise, the "else" value is used.
-- "blank": If the given value is undefined or null, the @if directive resolves to the "then"
+- "blank": If the given value is undefined or null, the @if directive resolves to the "then" value.
+Otherwise, the "else" value is used.

 ```json
 Input: